Krishnasindhuja/Summaries-on-advances-in-computing/README.md

 # Summaries-on-advances-in-computing
-Brief summaries on assorted reading of advances in computing focused in various domains.
+Brief summaries from my understanding on assorted reading of advances in computing focused in various domains.